evanx/resplit/README.md

 <img src="https://raw.githubusercontent.com/evanx/line-lpush/master/docs/readme/main2.png"/>

-It's use is limited to small files, i.e. much less than available memory in the host.
+Its use is limited to small files, i.e. much less than available memory in the host.

 ## Use case